stakewise/v3-operator/README.md

 By default, each _Vault state_ gets updated whenever a user interacts with the Vault (deposit, withdraw, etc.), with a 12 hours cooldown.
 Vault state can also be updated by the Vault Operator(s) by passing the `--harvest-vault` flag to the Operator Service `start` command.
-Harvest occurs every 12 hours and the gas fees are paid by the hot wallet linked to the Operator Service.
+Harvest occurs every 12 hours and the gas fees are paid by the wallet linked to the Operator Service.

 Harvesting the Vault rewards simplifies the contract calls to the Vault contract and reduces the gas fees for stakers,